humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-05-css-lint-v0-9-2-now-available.md

   * **New Rule:** The `fallback-colors` rule was suggested by Dustin Cass and warns when a CSS3 color is used without a CSS2 fallback ([rule documentation][6])
   * **New Rule:** The `duplicate-background-images` was created by Hans-Peter Buniat and warns when a background image is used more than once (([rule documentation][7])

 Thanks once again to the CSS Lint community for continuing to [file bugs][8] and make feature requests.
-We&#8217;re rapidly approaching and very stable v1.0.0 release due to your participation and feedback.
+We're rapidly approaching and very stable v1.0.0 release due to your participation and feedback.
 Keep it coming!

  [1]: http://csslint.net
  [2]: http://npmjs.org